-Our offices provide many restorative dentistry services in Palmdale and Lancaster, CA to ensure you can repair and restore the beauty of your smile.
-Restorative dentistry focuses on things like repairing broken teeth, replacing missing teeth, and taking care of bite issues and periodontal disease.
-Healthy teeth and gums are the foundation of a brilliant smile.
+Our offices provide many restorative dentistry services in Palmdale and Lancaster, CA, to ensure you can repair and restore the beauty of your smile.
+Restorative dentistry focuses on repairing broken teeth, replacing missing teeth, and treating bite issues and periodontal disease.
+Healthy teeth and gums are the foundation of a healthy and beautiful smile.

 Our professional dental care team is dedicated to you having a healthy smile that you’re ready to show off.
 This is why we offer a wide variety of services that cover every part of your smile.
 Below are the various restorative dentistry services that are available at our office.

 Dental bridges are used to replace one or multiple consecutive missing teeth.
 A traditional dental bridge is removable and supported by natural teeth topped with dental crowns.
 You can also get a fixed dental bridge supported by two dental implants instead of natural teeth.

 Dental crowns are one of the most versatile treatment options a dentist has.
 They can take care of damaged teeth, stabilize a tooth after a root canal, and serve as the most common final restoration to top off a dental implant.

 Premier Dental Care + Implant Centers in Palmdale and Lancaster, CA, offers comprehensive services for the placement of all types of dental implants.
 Dr. Naguib is a leading local dentist for implant dentistry and a member of the Americal Academy of Implant Dentistry (AAID).

 Dental implants are the gold standard for replacing missing teeth.
 The base of an implant is a titanium implant post that’s placed in and fuses with the jawbone.
 An abutment is used to attach the implant to a final restoration.
 Implants can support a dental crown, fixed bridge, or permanent denture.